woohoolabs/yin/README.md

 #### Pagination links

 The JSON:API spec makes it available to provide pagination links for your resource collections.
 Yin is able to help you in this regard too.
-You only have use the `DocumentLinks::setPagination()` method when you define links for your documents.
+You have use the `DocumentLinks::setPagination()` method when you define links for your documents.
 It expects the paginated URI and an object implementing the `PaginationLinkProviderInterface` as seen in the following
 example: